-Most American women prepare for birth with the expectation the labor will be a terrible experience.
-Movies, TV and books are full of stories that make great theater, but are no more a reflection of reality than King Kong or Friends (come on, can people with such low paying jobs really afford apartments like that in New York City?).
-When you go into labor with fear of the process, you increase the probability you will experience the fear tension pain cycle and therefore, experience more pain.
+Commonly, modern women prepare for birth with the expectation the labor will be a terrible experience.
+Movies, TV and books are full of stories that make great theater, but are no more a reflection of reality than King Kong or the Swamp Thing.
+When you go into labor with fear of the process, you increase the probability you will experience more pain.

 Goodman, P., Mackey, MC., Tavakoli, AS.
 "Factors related to childbirth satisfaction."
 J Adv Nurs.
 2004 April; 46 (2): 212-219.